 Skip to main navigation Skip to main content

-The Certificate in Disability Policy and Services is designed to allow graduate and undergraduate students, as well as community professionals, to study policies and services that affect the lives of children, youth, and adults with disabilities.
+The Certificate in Disability Policy and Services is designed to allow graduate students, as well as community professionals, to study policies and services that affect the lives of children, youth, and adults with disabilities.

 The program is divided into three components:

 The program’s ILE requires students to integrate theory with practice by completing a disability-related research project or working directly with people with disabilities in settings such as schools, recreation centers, or human-service agencies.

 Program admission is open to degree-seeking or non-degree-seeking students who meet the following criteria:

 Academic emphasis on intellectual and related developmental disabilities (IDD): Students gain valuable, applicable knowledge of developmental disabilities not available within any single department on campus.

 Increase skills in service provision and collaboration: By combining the Certificate program with their respective major fields of study, students enhance their effectiveness in serving individuals with developmental disabilities and their families.

 Involvement with people who have IDD and professionals: Students learn from the expertise of persons with disabilities and their family members, professionals currently working in their field, and faculty from other academic programs at the University of Minnesota including: education, social work, rehabilitation, health, nursing, medicine, psychology, public policy, and international studies.